 Dr. Patrick has presented to audiences as diverse as Crown prosecutors in Canada, to unemployment insurance judges at their annual meeting, to Christian lawyers in Hong Kong, to law students in South Korea.
 She is also an Institute of Criminal Investigation certified instructor for law enforcement.

 Dr. Patrick has been recognized for her legal work as well as her work in the community.
-She was named the 2014 Ronald M. George Public Lawyer of the Year by the California State Bar’s Public Law Section.
-In 2013 she received an Outstanding Achievement Award from the San Diego Deputy District Attorneys Association, recognized by the San Diego County Board of Supervisors by declaring October 8, 2013 to be “Wendy Patrick Day” throughout San Diego County.
+She was named the Ronald M. George Public Lawyer of the Year by the California State Bar’s Public Law Section.
+She received an Outstanding Achievement Award from the San Diego Deputy District Attorneys Association, recognized by the San Diego County Board of Supervisors by declaring October 8, 2013 to be “Wendy Patrick Day” throughout San Diego County.

-Dr. Patrick received the Sexual Assault Response Team Response With a Heart Award in 2011, the Service to the San Diego County Bar Association award in 2005, the Friend of the Community Award from the Tom Homann Law Association in 2003 for her work prosecuting hate crimes, and was recognized as one of San Diego Metropolitan Magazine’s 40 under 40 honorees in 2001.
+Dr. Patrick received the Sexual Assault Response Team Response With a Heart Award, the Service to the San Diego County Bar Association award, the Friend of the Community Award from the Tom Homann Law Association for her work prosecuting hate crimes, and was recognized as one of San Diego Metropolitan Magazine’s 40 under 40 honorees.

 Dr. Patrick is a past member of the Board of Directors of the California District Attorneys Association and a past member of the Executive Committee of the California State Bar Criminal Law Section.
 She continues to serve as a Master, Team Leader, and Programs Chair for the Louis M. Welsh American Inn of Court.